vesamart/odin_recipes/README.md

 # odin_recipies

-This project is a website of recipies.
+This project is a website of recipes.

 Creating this as practice of HTML skills I have attained this far.